9 ways to be mindful in the spring and make the most of the season

 Now the weather’s a little warmer and the days are a bit longer, put a spring in your step and head out for a stroll to dispel those winter blues.
 Gentle exercise can have positive effects on body, mind and soul – benefitting your heart and making you fitter after the winter months when many of us go into hibernation mode.

 One of the benefits of walking at this time of year is the wonderful swathes of spring-flowering bulbs – daffodils, crocuses and of course bluebells.
+Look out for the most welcoming signs of spring as you go.

 For a breath-taking host of golden daffodils, head to Wordsworth’s own Dora’s Field in Ambleside, Cumbria; while for bluebells try the ancient woodlands at Hackfall, North Yorkshire, or Brede High Woods in East Sussex.
 Take a look at this round-up of Britain's best spring walks for more ideas.